unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 ## Intro ##

 The **uns.network** blockchain is dedicated to the management of Non Fungible Tokens (NFT).
-The first type of NFT that it supports are [@uniknames](https://docs.unikname.com/), privacy-preserving human-readable identifiers.
-Just like any other tokens, @uniknames can be bought or exchanged.
-They can also be linked to public properties their owner wishes to advertise: Addresses for other blockchain accounts, online CV, personal blog, ... @Uniknames can also be used to [connect to compliant websites](https://www.unikname.com/en/european-alternative-social-signup-gafam/) in a private and secure fashion.
+The first type of NFT that it supports are [@unikname](https://docs.unikname.com/), privacy-preserving human-readable identifiers.
+Just like any other tokens, @unikname can be bought or exchanged.
+They can also be linked to public properties their owner wishes to advertise: Addresses for other blockchain accounts, online CV, personal blog, ... @unikname can also be used to [connect to compliant websites](https://www.unikname.com/en/european-alternative-social-signup-gafam/) in a private and secure fashion.
 The `unik` DID method associates a DID with each of these NFT token.

-@uniknames are identifiers, not identities.
+@unikname are identifiers, not identities.
 They are labels that exist independently of the thing they are labeling.
 By default, @unikname tokens are linked to the **uns.network** cryptoaccount that owns them.
 As identifiers, `unik` DID cannot be their own controllers and rely on `uns` DID, [DID associated with **uns.network** cryptoaccounts](https://github.com/unik-name/did-method-spec/blob/main/did-uns/UNS-DID-Specification.md).

 This specification describes how to create @unikname-associated DID and how to manage them.
 In particular, it describes how to choose a unikname, verify its availability, and register it.
 All information contained in DID Documents (DDoc) are extracted from the underlying blockchain.

-To solve @unikname to DID and more, Unikname has developed its [own resolver](https://my.unikname.com/).
+To solve a @unikname to a DID and more, Unikname has developed its [own resolver](https://my.unikname.com/).

 ## Target System ##

-The `unik` DID method uses the [**uns.network**](docs.uns.network) blockchain as the underlying Verifiable Data Registry.
+The `unik` DID method uses the [**uns.network**](https://docs.uns.network) blockchain as the underlying Verifiable Data Registry.
 A **uns.network** cryptoaccount is therefore required to create and update DID and DDocs.

 **uns.network** is a distributed network and protocol dedicated to handling IDs rooted in the blockchain, aiming to secure any web and mobile connections, and to protect users' privacy.

-**uns.network** is based on [ARK.io]().
+**uns.network** is based on [ARK.io](https://ark.io).

 ### Tools ###

-When working with @uniknames, there are two preferred tools: a command line tool, and a graphical interface.
+When working with @unikname, there are two preferred tools: a command line tool, and a graphical interface.

 #### Command Line Interface (CLI) ####

-**uns.network** provides an interactive [Command Line Interface](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation) to create and manage @uniknames as well as their properties and the cryptoaccount that own them.
+**uns.network** provides an interactive [Command Line Interface](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation) to create and manage @unikname as well as their properties and the cryptoaccount that own them.
 The rest of this specification will provide examples using the CLI.

 #### My Unikname app ###

-The Unikname Team alternatively provides a [mobile application](my.unikname.app) to manage and use @uniknames.
+The Unikname Team alternatively provides a [mobile application](https://my.unikname.app/app) to manage and use your @unikname.